Wang-Qi-group/lab/docs/members/README.md

   Wenhao Zhang is a final-year undergraduate student at SUSTech.

-  His research interests include cryptography and its application.
+  His research interests include information theory and its application.

   [[Personal Website](https://wzhang.cc/)]